WebOrigami/docs/src/content/framework/intro4.md

 The `public` folder will contain both real files and virtual files, and will be what your users eventually see and interact with.
 The containing `src` folder will contain additional source material that will be used as fodder to create the final result, but only files (both real and virtual) in the `public` folder will be part of the final site.

+Side note if you've built websites in code and are familiar with the concept of a "router": you can think of the virtual `public` graph you're building as a router.
+After all, what a router is really doing is defining a virtual graph, usually in a rather procedural, code-heavy way.
+In Graph Origami, you build a virtual graph that _is_ the router.
+To route a request, the server traverses the graph, following each part of the path in the HTTP/HTTPS request as the next key to follow in the graph.
+Eventually, if the traversal arrives at a resource (HTML, an image, etc.), the server returns that resource to the client as the response.

 &nbsp;

 Next: [Formulas](intro5.html) »